 Information on the leaf type, phenology, and fractional cover of forest fuels was obtained from the Copernicus GLC map (Buchhorn et al., 2020).
 This dataset defines all the first-level forest fuel types in the FirEUrisk fuel classification system, plus two more categories only referring to fractional cover: unknown open forest and unknown closed forest.
 Pixels falling in these two categories were overlapped with the CCI LC map (Copernicus Climate Change Services, 2020), previously resampled from 300 to 100 m using the nearest neighbour method to match the resolution of the Copernicus GLC map.
-This allowed determining the leaf type (broadleaf/needleleaf) and phenology (evergreen/deciduous) of the unknown forest in the Copernicus GLC map but not as forest in the CCI LC map we consigned the category of the CCI LC map.
+This allowed determining the leaf type (broadleaf/needleleaf) and phenology (evergreen/deciduous) of the unknown forest.
+The pixels identified as unknown forest in the Copernicus GLC map but not as forest in the CCI LC map were assigned the category of the CCI LC map.